WHERE IS THE OUTERNET?

 6 Minutes

-Welcome to Outernet, a new London entertainment complex that uses a range of cutting-edge technologies to create immersive art, events, and music.
-Since opening in November 2022, by February this year, “average daily foot falls across the Outernet district stood at 223,000 – or more than 1.5 million visitors per week,” making it one of the top attractions in the U.K., according to Outernet.
+Welcome to Outernet, a London entertainment complex that uses a range of cutting-edge technologies to create immersive art, events and music.
+Since opening in November 2022, up to 1.5 million visitors per week have walked through their buildings, making it one of the top attractions in the U.K., according to Outernet.

 With its floor-to-ceiling LED 16K screens and 70 reactive loudspeakers, the Now Building is Outernet’s largest attraction.
-One recent installation, open to the public for Mental Health Awareness Week in May, was Monolith, an immersive world that tracked visitors’ movements and changed the displays in real time.
+One of its most powerful installations in 2023 opened to the public for Mental Health Awareness Week to raise awareness around anxiety, called Monolith, an immersive world that tracked visitors’ movements and changed the displays in real time.
 Created by artist Jack Dartford, produced by Immersive Experience Company Chaos Inc., with sound design by Halina Rice, Monolith was produced by Outernet’s official charity ADOT, in partnership with suicide prevention organization Campaign Against Living Miserably (CALM).

 According to Chaos Inc. co-founder Stacia Pfeiffer, Monolith “delivered a living, breathing expression of the hidden world of the psyche.”
 “In planning the installation, we have made full use of the technical capability of Outernet’s impressive facilities, including a real-time, crowd-responsive particle system, making the audience a central figure in the generative nature of the piece,” she reports.